pelias-deprecated/vagrant/README.md

     * more details on the API can be found here: [Pelias API](https://github.com/pelias/api)
     * in addition, you can access our [Demo](http://rawgit.com/pelias/demo/vagrant/index.html#loc=7,41.857,13.217) which will let you visualize the data you're loading, run searches, etc.
   * load Geonames data for Italy into Elasticsearch
-  * load OSM extracts for Rome and Florence into Elasticsearch
+  * load OSM extracts for London into Elasticsearch
 * `vagrant suspend` or `vagrant halt` will stop the virtual machine without any data loss
 * `vagrant up` will bring it back online for use
 * to start from scratch: `vagrant destroy; vagrant up`, or `curl -XDELETE http://localhost:9200/pelias` followed by `vagrant provision`

 How long will this take?
 ------------------------
-* presently, to load the defaults (geonames for IT, quattroshapes for ITA and Florence and Rome OSM data): ~1 hour (including initial build time of the VM, which is a one time deal)
+* presently, to load the defaults (geonames for GB, quattroshapes for GBR and London OSM data): ~1 hour (including initial build time of the VM, which is a one time deal)
 * larger countries with more data, e.g. the US and most countries in Western Europe, will take longer

 Tweaking things